Update March 2019: Tesla changes the Autopilot options. See this article for the changes.

-The Tesla team is continually improving Autopilot, the technology that allows Tesla vehicles to nearly drive themselves under supervision, and new updates are being released on a regular basis.
+The Tesla team is continually improving Autopilot and Full Self-Driving, the technology that allows Tesla vehicles to nearly drive themselves under supervision, and new updates are being released on a regular basis.
 As the number of Tesla vehicles grow, Tesla is able to collect ever-more information from the fleet’s onboard cameras and sensors.
 It uses this data to ‘teach’ the Autopilot neural network (AI) how to become a better virtual driver.

-Navigate-on-Autopilot was the big news in late 2019, allowing Tesla vehicles with Enhanced Autopilot to fully navigate from “on-ramp” to “off-ramp” on freeways, only requiring the confirmation of suggested lane changes by the driver.
+Navigate-on-Autopilot was the big news in late 2019, allowing Tesla vehicles with Full Self-Driving (or the older Enhanced Autopilot) to fully navigate from “on-ramp” to “off-ramp” on freeways, only requiring the confirmation of suggested lane changes by the driver.
 Tesla has said that once enough ‘real-world’ data has been gathered, they expect to release an option allowing the vehicles to automatically change lanes.

 When asked how things were coming along to remove the lane change confirmation, Elon tweeted the following: